 If an AP affiliated with an AP MLD is not in a multiple BSSID set or corresponds to a transmitted BSSID in a multiple BSSID set, the AP shall

-—include in Beacon, Probe Response, and (Re)Association Response frames it transmits a BSS Parameters Change Count subfield for each of all APs affiliated with the same AP MLD as the AP.
+—include in Beacon and Probe Response frames it transmits a BSS Parameters Change Count subfield for each of all APs affiliated with the same AP MLD as the AP; include in a (Re)Association Response frame it transmits a BSS Parameters Change Count subfield for each of all APs that are requested for (re)setup in the received (Re)Association Request frame. (#13788)

-•The BSS Parameters Change Count subfield value for each AP is initialized to 0, and shall be incremented (modulo 256 excluding the value 255) when a critical update occurs to the operational parameters for that AP as defined in 11.2.3.15 (TIM Broadcast).
+•The BSS Parameters Change Count subfield value for each AP is initialized to 0, and shall be incremented (modulo 256 excluding the value 255) by 1 (#10122) when a critical update occurs to the operational parameters for that AP as defined in 11.2.3.15 (TIM Broadcast).

 •In Beacon and Probe Response frames, the BSS Parameters Change Count subfield for each of the other AP(s) affiliated with the AP MLD shall be carried in the MLD Parameters subfield in the TBTT Information field of the Reduced Neighbor Report element corresponding to that AP where each of the other AP(s) is identified by the Link ID subfield of the MLD Parameters sub-field.